-Let’s mention a typical workflow that happens in most places of work.
+Let’s mention a typical workflow that happens in most organizations.

-First, you would require approval to a specific plan.
+First, you would require the approval of a plan.
 Once this has been approved, tasks and content are created to flesh out the plan which needs to happen.
-While software development work might be defined as “Design and Development”, you’ll find that most other kinds of projects also have a Design and Development phases albeit under different names such as Definition, Implementation, Planning etc.
+While software development might be defined as “Design and Development”, you’ll find that most other kinds of projects also have a Design and Development phases albeit under different names such as Definition, Implementation, Planning etc.

-Once the work is in progress, problems are bound to be discovered, which need to be resolved.
-While is software development this is called Issue Tracking, you’ll find that this is also required in most other project types.
+Once the job(s) is in progress, problems are bound to be discovered, which need to be resolved.
+While in software development this is called Issue Tracking, you’ll find that this is also required in most other industries.
 It’s still Issue Tracking though and deserves to have a dedicated section all to itself.

-Another great feature, which is one which helps takes workflows to the next level is the concept of templates.
+Another great feature, which is one that helps takes workflows to the next level is the concept of templates.

 Templates are grouped under

 - IT & engineering

 and handle anything from Complex Project with Phases, to Professional Services, Kanban, Marketing plans, Product Launches, Evening and many others.